duykhoa/quote_center/data/JimRohn.md

 put there: I'm forty and broke.

 Don't wish it was easier, wish you was better.
 Don't wish for less problems, wish for more skills.
-Don’t wish for less challenge, wish for more wisdom.
+Don't wish for less challenge, wish for more wisdom.

 How are you doing, I say I don't know, let's count.